yidinghe/jungle_chess_ar_cloud_anchor_android/README.md

 - Define Game Win/Lose logic
 - Implement All the UIs including launch page and setting page
 - Integrate with Google SignIn to get user info
-- Use Resonance Audio SDK to do 3D sound

 ## backend logic design (draft 2)
 Use Google Firebase Realtime Db to avoid server development.